 I don’t often write on big hotel resorts.
 But after a trip to Turkey last week, I thought I’d tell you a bit about The Hilton Dalaman.
-I stayed here with a group of journalists for four nights who were slightly crazy but heaps of fun (ha – joking, if you lot from my trip are reading this).
-And I’d forgotten how beautiful Turkey’s south coast is.
-(I mean, the last time I was in Turkey was over 15 years ago) So here’s the lowdown on where we stayed.
+I stayed here with a group of journalists for four nights and I’d forgotten how beautiful Turkey’s south coast is.
+(The last time I was in Turkey was over 15 years ago).

 Hilton Dalaman: The Location